arazthexd/molsberry/README.md

 # Reference
-If you use the code in this repo, please consider citing the below paper:
+If you use the code in this repo, please consider citing the below.
-SQMVScreen:
+- SQMVScreen (This Repo):
 ```
 ...
 ```